-Treatment for prostate cancer is most successful when the disease is identified at an early stage, before it has spread to other areas.
-The best treatment method can vary depending on each patient's individual age, grade of the tumor, stage of the cancer and overall health.
-Options for treatment may include:
+Treatment is most successful when prostate cancer is identified at an early stage, before it has spread to other areas.
+The best treatment method depends on the age and overall health of the patient, grade of the tumor, and stage of the cancer.

 With an early diagnosis of prostate cancer, active surveillance may be suggested.
-During active surveillance, prostate cancer is carefully monitored for signs of progression.
+During active surveillance, the cancer is carefully monitored for signs of progression.

 Chemotherapy may be used to treat prostate cancer.
-Chemotherapy uses drugs to stop the cells from dividing and the growth of the tumor.
+Chemotherapy uses drugs to stop cells from dividing, slowing the growth of the tumor.

 Radiation therapy is an effective option for treating prostate cancer.
-Radiation is used to target the infected area of the prostate.
+Radiation is used to target the affected area of the prostate.

-The hormone testosterone serves as the main fuel for prostate cancer cell growth.
-Hormone therapy is used to stop testosterone from being released or to prevent it from acting on the prostate cells.
+The hormone testosterone serves as the main fuel for the growth of prostate cancer cells.
+Hormone therapy is used to stop testosterone from being released, and to prevent it from acting on the prostate cells.

 Surgery may be recommended to treat severe cases of prostate cancer.
-The doctor removes the tumor through an open or laparoscopic procedure, which may include removing all or part of the prostate.
+The tumor is removed using an open or laparoscopic procedure, which may include removing all or part of the prostate.

-In some cases, doctors may prescribe a combination treatment plan, which uses several of the treatment options listed above.
+In some cases, doctors may prescribe a combination treatment plan, which uses several of the treatments listed above.

 Prevention of Prostate Cancer

-While prostate cancer cannot be prevented, patients can reduce their risk of developing the disease by maintaining an active and healthy lifestyle.
-Diet and lifestyle changes have also been shown to reduce the risk of prostate cancer development and progression, and can help men with prostate cancer live longer and more productive lives.
+Although prostate cancer cannot be prevented, patients can reduce their risk of developing it by maintaining an active and healthy lifestyle.
+Diet and lifestyle changes have been shown to reduce the risk of prostate cancer's development and progression, and can help men with prostate cancer live longer and more productive lives.